Reading with Machines:

 Theory-grounded prompting: Prompting strategies were grounded in theoretical ideas, creating both a framework for exploration and a way to 'sense-check' the AI's interpretation.
 This was a new approach to prompting for many students.

 From Process to Method: Students moved from blindly using AI tools to adopting aspects of machine reading in their own practice.
-They developed new analytical strategies that combined machine logic with their own curiosity and interpretation, with really interesting results.
+Crucially, this included questioning the tools themselves, understanding AI as an actor shaped by interests and conditions of production shifted how students held its outputs.
+They developed new analytical strategies that combined machine logic with their own curiosity, interpretation and critical judgement, with really interesting results.

 Now what?